vivid-arch/laravel-docs/source/docs/foundation/features.md

 So, lets write down what we expect when think about a support portal.
 Definitely we need to be able to **create a new ticker**, **add media tou our ticker**, **add replies**, **mark it as closed**, and from the admin panel wou should have the ability to **assign the ticker**, **escalate it**, **updated the status**.

-Let't keep it simple for now and assume that these are all the things that we want to do when it comes to the support portal.
+Let's keep it simple for now and assume that these are all the things that we want to do when it comes to the support portal.

 That leaves us with the following Vivid Features: